bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ## Friendly Reminder

 Don't fret or get anxious.
-This is a no-pressure assessment designed to help us discover better ways to help you move forward in your learning.
+This is a no-pressure assessment designed to help us discover better ways to help you move forward and continue learning.

 ## Start by forking and cloning this repository.